gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-smallest-programs.md

 You're rendering 1 or more 3D things into a texture then rending that result onto a cube.

 You're not seeing anything.
-Well, as a simple test, stop rendering to the texture with shaders are just clear the texture
+Well, as a simple test, stop rendering to the texture with shaders are just clear the texture to a known color.

 ```js
 gl.bindFramebuffer(gl.FRAMEBUFFER, framebufferWithTexture)